open-feature/flagd/web-docs/reference/specifications/in-process-providers.md

 In-process flagd providers should do the following to make use of OpenFeature v0.6.0 features:

 - start in a `NOT_READY` state
-- fetch the flag configurations specified in the sync provider sources and set `state` to `READY` or `ERROR` in the `initialization` function
+- fetch the flag definition specified in the sync provider sources and set `state` to `READY` or `ERROR` in the `initialization` function
   - note that the SDK will automatically emit `PROVIDER_READY`/`PROVIDER_ERROR` according to the termination of the `initialization` function
 - throw an exception or terminate abnormally if a connection cannot be established during `initialization`
 - For gRPC based sources (i.e. flagd-proxy), attempt to restore the streaming connection to flagd-proxy (if the connection cannot be established or is broken):
-  - If flag configurations have been retrieved previously, go into `STALE` state to indicate that flag resolution responsees are based on potentially outdated Flag Configurations.
+  - If flag definition have been retrieved previously, go into `STALE` state to indicate that flag resolution responsees are based on potentially outdated Flag definition.
   - reconnection should be attempted with an exponential back-off, with a max-delay of `maxSyncRetryInterval` (see [configuration](#configuration))
   - reconnection should be attempted up to `maxSyncRetryDelay` times (see [configuration](#configuration))
   - `PROVIDER_READY` and `PROVIDER_CONFIGURATION_CHANGED` should be emitted, in that order, after successful reconnection